Admitted First-Year FAQ

 Test Scores, Transcripts & Credit

 Your admission decision is contingent on the accurate self-reporting of your test scores.
-If you choose to enroll at UIUC, you need to send the official scores you reported on the application.
+If you choose to enroll at Illinois, you need to send the official scores you reported on the application.

 No, they don't need to be resent, but be sure to check your Admitted Checklist to confirm they are received.